XiaWenjun1/CW2024/README.md

 - **2024-11-06**: Completed animations for plane, bullets, enemies, and boss.
 Added sound effects and background music control.
 - **2024-11-07**: Fixed bug preventing repeated level loading.
 Make the plane can move horizontally.
-Add hitbox to make hit range more reasonable.
+Add hitBox to make hit range more reasonable.
 - **2024-11-08**: Users cannot long press the space button to fire bullets.
 Each press can fire one bullet.
 The mouse has been added to move the user plane.
 When the mouse moves to the user plane, it will be displayed as a finger, and elsewhere as a pointer.